Difference Between Virtual Assistant & Executive Assistant

 Executive assistants handle office-based tasks such as scheduling meetings, maintaining records, or managing supplies.

-The difference between virtual assistant and executive assistants becomes evident here because some offer remotely high-level executive services.
+The difference between virtual assistants and executive assistants becomes evident here because some offer remotely high-level executive services.

 Additionally, virtual assistants are familiar with diverse online tools, such as project management platforms and collaborative software, enhancing their ability to perform specialized tasks.